 Often, medicine treatment for ADHD starts with a stimulant drug, such as:

-If a stimulant drug doesn't work well, the doctor might recommend another type of medicine added onto it.
-This is called adjunctive therapy.
+If that doesn't work well, the doctor might have your child keep taking the stimulant along with another type of medicine at the same time.
+This is called “adjunctive therapy.”

 Here's a closer look at these drugs and others that are used as part of adjunctive therapy:

 Strattera was the first non-stimulant drug approved to treat ADHD.
-It works by increasing amounts of chemicals called norepinephrine and dopamine in the brain.
+It works by increasing amounts of the chemical norepinephrine, which is found in the brain.
 This helps lessen ADHD symptoms such as hyperactivity and impulsive behavior.

-Strattera is approved for kids aged 6 and older.
+Strattera is approved for kids ages 6 and older.

 These side effects tend to be less pronounced with Strattera than with traditional stimulants.

 In rare cases, Strattera has been linked to heart or liver problems.
-The drug also carries a warning from the FDA about the risk of suicidal thoughts in children and teenagers.
+Because it’s chemically similar to antidepressant and anti-anxiety medications, the drug also carries a warning from the FDA about the risk of suicidal thoughts in children and teenagers.